kuali-student/kuali-student.github.io/index.md

 2. Enrolmment 1.0 (ks-enroll Milestone 2 or Founder's Release 2)

 It also contains a stable but functionally incomplete Academic Planning Module.
 See [https://wiki.kuali.org](https://wiki.kuali.org) for more details.

+A fused version of build-917 with the manual impex process reapplied is available from the [ks-final-milestone](https://github.com/kuali-student/ks-final-milestone) repository.

 ## Building and Running